 The subscriber savings account distribution and senior bonus are considered a return of premium (insurance premium), and not income.
-Therefore USAA subscriber savings account distributions are not taxable income for federal or state income tax purposes.
-You will not receive a IRS form 1099.
+Therefore, USAA subscriber savings account distributions are not taxable income for federal or state income tax purposes, so you will not receive a IRS form 1099.

 How is The USAA Subscriber Savings Account Distribution Calculated?

 A number of factors are considered by the USAA Board of Directors before the making a decision to distribute funds from the Subscriber’s Account.
-Some of these factors include:
+Some of these factors including the following:

 - Regulatory requirements